Chapter has flat access to the building through automatic doors and lift access to the first floor.

 Please note access to the building is via the front entrance only.

-Both cinemas have wheelchair spaces, at the rear of Cinema 1, accessed via a stair lift, and at the front of Cinema 2, with flat access.
+We have two ground-floor cinemas to the right of the building as you access through the front doors.
+Both cinemas have wheelchair spaces, at the rear of Cinema 1 accessed via a stair lift, and at the front of Cinema 2 with flat access.

-There are toilet facilities for our disabled customers on both the ground and the first floors and dedicated disabled parking spaces are located in the front and rear car parks.
-We also have a Changing Places Facility (providing sufficient space and equipment for people who are not able to use the toilet independently) on the ground floor close to the Caffi Bar.
+There are toilet facilities on our ground and first floors including all-gender toilets close the café bar.
+There are toilets for our disabled customers on both the ground and the first floors.
+We also have a Changing Places Facility (providing sufficient space and equipment for people who are not able to use the toilet independently) on the ground floor close to the Café Bar.

 Soft Subtitled Screenings

-Soft Subtitles are designed for the D/deaf and hard-of-hearing and provide more information than English subtitles on a foreign language film.
+Soft Subtitles are designed for the D/deaf and hard-of-hearing and provide more information than English subtitles.
 They describe when something is sung, rather than spoken; when significant music is happening (often with lyrics provided); and significant sound effects (such as a phone ringing).
 Soft Subtitles are written and produced on a separate disc that runs in sync with the film when projected in the cinema.
 Unfortunately, not all films are available with Soft Subtitling; this is dependent on the film distributors.
 We make every effort to screen a variety of Soft Subtitled films within our programme.
 Check individual films under What's On and look for the ST symbol.

 Audio Described Screenings

-Please note, our Parent & Baby, Dementia Friendly and Relaxed Environment screenings are postponed for the time being.
+Please note, our Dementia Friendly screenings are postponed for the time being.

 Cinemas Exhibition Association Card